01 of 04

 Many people hesitate to start over because clearing out an old lawn is easier said than done, especially if a square shovel beneath your boot is the method.
 There are other techniques, of course, including weed killers, smothering, rototilling, and gas-powered sod cutters.

-The manual sod cutter, or “sod kicker” as it is known by users, is a little-known option for creating bare ground.
+The manual sod cutter, or “sod kicker” as users know it, is a little-known option for creating bare ground.
 This article looks at the manual sod cutter.Continue to 2 of 4 below.

 02 of 04

 - Mow the intended area using the lowest setting on your mower.

 - Water the intended removal area the night before.
 Moisture helps to keep the stripped sod intact in a “ribbon.”
 This means easy removal for disposal or, if the sod is good, reinstallation at another location.